Perris–Downtown station: Station history

 Planning was formalized in the form of an commuter rail station in the early 2010s.
 The bus portion of the station opened in January 2010, at the time, rail service was to start in late 2011, this was later postponed indefinitely.
 The rail plan was approved on January 16, 2013 At the time, it was reported that service would start in 2014, but that was pushed back by nearly two years.
 Train service finally began on June 6, 2016, marking the first regularly scheduled passenger train to arrive in Perris in nearly 59 years.

 Services

 Rail

 In addition to the main platform, a track pocket will be constructed to allow trains from the Southern California Railway Museum to turn around.
 Construction will begin when funding permits.
-The junction connecting the main track to the museum was recently rebuilt in late April-early May 2025.